IntelexTechnologies/api-docs/source/includes/acts/delete_api.md

 * To remove the existing records, use the primary key of the record.

-In the current release, one DELETE API End point is provided to remove or delete from the following table
+As per the current release, DELETE APIs End points are provided to delete from the following tables:

 * Analysis
 * Analysis Compound
 * Emission Factor
 * Equipment Analysis
 * Operation
+* Regulation
+* Requirement
+* Requirement Limit

 DELETE requests to these endpoints should be formatted in JSON.